Haus des Meeres – Aqua Terra Zoo: Admission, Attractions & Tips

 Haus des Meeres for Children

 • Questionnaire: In order to guarantee that children have an educational visit to the zoo, Haus des Meeres offers a questionnaire about its residents.
-You can download it from the homepage or at the ticket office.
+You can download it from the homepage.

 Climbing at Haus des Meeres